 The resources of an occupied territory are supposed to be used to benefit the local population, unless they are needed for an urgent military purpose.
-However, in a judgment given on 26 December 2011, Israel's High Court of Justice established a new rule enabling the state and private Israeli enterprises to loot quarries in the West Bank.
+However, in a ruling given on 26 December 2011, Israel's High Court of Justice established a new rule enabling the state and private Israeli enterprises to loot quarries in the West Bank.
 The decision completely contradicts international law and principles that have guided High Court rulings in the last thirty years.
 There is cause for great concern that the ruling will enable Israel to treat the West Bank and its resources as if they have been annexed to the state, without taking the human rights of Palestinians into account.

 The Kochav Hashachar quarry in the Jordan Valley.
 Photo: Keren Manor, activestills.org, 8 Feb.
 '11